lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and harder debugging.
 Remember that you're not just writing code for the computer to understand but also for fellow humans to read, review, and build upon in the future."

 This quote emphasizes the importance of simplicity in design and coding, suggesting that a truly sophisticated solution is one that can solve complex problems with elegant simplicity rather than layers of intricate code.
 It's a reminder to programmers to focus on clarity, modularity, and efficiency while working on any project.

+# 2024-01-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; embrace abstraction when it clarifies, but not when it obfuscates.
+Always remember that code is read far more often than it is written, and that clarity today can prevent hours of debugging tomorrow."

+Translation: The essence of good programming today lies in keeping things simple.
+While working on your code, aim to make it as clear and easy to understand as possible.
+Complexity should only be introduced where it serves a meaningful purpose.
+Use abstractions to clarify logic, but not at the cost of making the code harder to comprehend.
+Always keep in mind that code is primarily read and rarely written, thus writing clear code today can save significant time and effort in troubleshooting down the line.